mr-Serg/PharoByExample-Ukrainian/README.md

 # PharoByExample-Ukrainian
 "Pharo by Example" translated to Ukrainian

-Not ready - in process
+Is ready now - see the pdf file